 • Loss of interest in daily activities

 Each of these activities can harm a person in different ways.
-It can affect their school and office work as well as many other areas of their life.
+It can affect their school and office work, as well as many other areas of their lives.

 If depression progresses and becomes severe – suicidal thoughts and actions may set in.

-Hence, support from friends and family and therapy from health experts are a must.
+Hence, support from friends and family and therapy from health experts is a must.

 Anxiety Disorders-

-Those living with anxiety disorders may feel irritable, restless, anger and difficulty in concentrating or sleeping.
+Those living with anxiety disorders may feel irritable, restless, and angry and have difficulty concentrating or sleeping.

 Anxiety disorders can be managed with therapies that help relieve stress.
-Previous studies have shown that behavioural and psychological therapy has positive results, clinically.
+Previous studies have shown that behavioural and psychological therapy have positive clinical results.

 Schizophrenia-

 Schizophrenia is best treated with medication.
-Psychosocial support can also help greatly.
-However, as this illness progresses, patients often tend to become reluctant to take medical help.
+Psychosocial support can also be great.
+However, as this illness progresses, patients often tend to become reluctant to seek medical help.

 Bipolar Disorder-